Chart Color Schemes

 Pascoe Vale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Pascoe Vale's dwelling structures, as per the latest Census, consisted of 48.2% houses and 51.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 62.8% houses and 37.2% other dwellings.
-Home ownership in Pascoe Vale stood at 29.6%, with mortgaged dwellings at 34.9% and rented ones at 35.5%.
-The median monthly mortgage repayment was $2,100, exceeding Melbourne metro's average of $2,000.
-Median weekly rent in Pascoe Vale was $400, higher than Melbourne metro's $381.
-Nationally, Pascoe Vale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Pascoe Vale's dwelling structures, as per the latest Census, were 48.2% houses and 51.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 62.8% houses and 37.2% other dwellings.
+Home ownership in Pascoe Vale was 29.6%, with mortgaged dwellings at 34.9% and rented dwellings at 35.5%.
+The median monthly mortgage repayment was $2,100, higher than Melbourne metro's $2,000.
+The median weekly rent in Pascoe Vale was $400, compared to Melbourne metro's $381.
+Nationally, Pascoe Vale's mortgage repayments were higher at $2,100 versus Australia's average of $1,863, and rents were higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing